asasher/visb/README.md

 ## TODO

-- [ ] Add mark for each BAR.
+- [x] Add mark for each BAR.
-- [ ] Add smaller mark for each BEAT.
+- [x] Add smaller mark for each BEAT.
-- [ ] Show playlist and the queue with BPMs.
+- [x] Show playlist and the queue with BPMs.
 - [ ] Quickly cycle through the playlist once to have the songs pre-loaded for playback.
+- [ ] Add two fields one for offset and one for tempo in order to adjust the shown beat grid.